Home Warranty for Old Homes: Coverage, Limitations & Best Options

 1. Contact your provider to report the breakdown and request a service dispatch.

-2. A technician is assigned — either from the provider's network or, with some companies, one you choose.
+2. A technician is assigned, either from the provider's network or, with some companies, one you choose.

 3. The tech assesses the issue.
 If it's determined to be a pre-existing or maintenance-related problem, the claim may be denied.

-5. You pay the service fee (typically $75–$150), regardless of outcome.
+5. You pay the service fee, which in 2026 typically ranges from $75 to $150 per visit, regardless of outcome.

 Pincher's Pro Tip